 - Essential Skills – This will cover everything from hydration to kneading, shaping to dough development, and preferments to baking in a wood fired oven or how to get the same loaf baked in a home oven.

-After lunch, we will get our hands in the dough and you will begin to learn through repetition of skills and muscle memory.
-We will start creating your very own sourdough leaven from nothing more than our freshly milled Louismill Organic Turkey Red Heritage Wheat and water.
+We will then get our hands in the dough and you will begin to learn through repetition of skills and muscle memory.
+We will start creating your very own sourdough leaven from nothing more than our freshly milled Louismill Organic wheat flour and water.
 We will continue over the next four days to nurture this starter, so that it will be strong and active when you take it home with you.
-We will then practice the skills discussed in the morning session by making Focaccia and a Sourdough Country Loaf, focusing on the techniques of mixing, hand kneading, folding and shaping.
+We will then practice the skills discussed in the earlier by making Focaccia and a Sourdough Country Loaf, focusing on the techniques of mixing, hand kneading, folding and shaping.

 Artisan Bread Camp – Day 2

 We will begin by reviewing Day 1 and answering any questions that might have arisen.
-We will then start milling our very own organic flour to be used in Country Loaves.
-We will talk all about the wheat properties, types of flours, their uses, etc. while we watch the mill create beautiful fresh flour.
 We will also dig a little deeper into some of those topics we covered during the previous class, so that you can gain a more firm grasp on these essential ideas.
 Then we will begin our baking day by refreshing our personal sourdough leaven and discussing how important time and temperature are as ingredients.
-Now that you have amassed some basic skills, we will reinforce those skills by making Focaccia and Country Loaf again (repetition).
+Now that you have amassed some basic skills, we will reinforce those skills by making Focaccia again (repetition) and introducing working with whole grains by making a County Loaf with our freshly milled organic flours.

-While we will bake our Country Loaves, which fermented overnight, we will talk about wood ovens, covering topics from how to build one to the thermal properties that make them so great to bake bread in.
+While we will bake our first Country Loaves, which fermented overnight, we will talk about scoring and baking and what creates and loaf with an open crumb and beautiful ear.
 We will discuss and dissect the differences between firing in a wood fired oven and baking at home, learning some tips of the trade so that the color, flavor and texture of your home baked loaves resembles that of a wood fired oven.

-We will close out our second day at the artisan bread classes by shaping our bread loaves to bake the next day and discussing preferments, firm starters and how they are used.
+We will close out our second day by shaping our whole grain bread loaves to bake the next day, with starting discussions on how to use, refresh and take care of your mother/starter/leaven.

 Artisan Bread Camp – Day 3